clearhaus/3DSv2-api-documentation/source/sandbox.rst

      - ``RReq`` with ``transStatus: Y``
      - Successful challenge authentication with 3DS method

-       The challenge will auto-submit using javascript
+       The challenge will auto-submit using JavaScript

    * - Automatic Challenge fail
      - ``9000101011111111``
      - ``RReq`` with ``transStatus: N``
      - Failed challenge authentication with 3DS Method

-       The challenge will auto-submit using javascript
+       The challenge will auto-submit using JavaScript

    * - Automatic Challenge pass
      - ``9000101111111111``
      - ``RReq`` with ``transStatus: Y``
      - Successful challenge authentication without 3DS method

-       The challenge will auto-submit using javascript
+       The challenge will auto-submit using JavaScript

    * - Frictionless ``N``
      - ``9000105001111111``